 Please refer to these principles when planning any on-campus event or activity.

-Attendees should be encouraged ahead of the event to bring and use a mask at the event.
+Attendees should be encouraged ahead of the event to bring and use a mask at the event if they are not fully vaccinated.
 Have masks on-hand to provide to attendees who do not bring their own.

 - The room or outdoor space reserved for the event should be of an appropriate size for the expected number of attendees.
 Adjust the size and location of an event based on the ability of attendees to stay 6 feet (2 arm-lengths) apart.